AxisCommunications/acap-integration-examples-azure/telemetry-to-azure-iot-edge/README.md

    - **Condition**: `Pulse`
 1. Click on *Save*

-At this point the camera is sending a new event every 5 seconds to the Azure IoT Hub.
+At this point the camera is sending a new event every 5 seconds to the Azure IoT Hub via the edge gateway.
 You can monitor events by using the Azure CLI.

 ```bash
 az iot hub monitor-events --hub-name <iot hub name>